arbor-sim/arbor/doc/python/simulation.rst

     .. code-block:: python

-        import arbor
+        import arbor as A

         # Instantiate the simulation.
-        sim = arbor.simulation(recipe, decomp, context)
+        sim = A.simulation(recipe, decomp, context)

         # Direct the simulation to record all spikes, which will record all spikes
         # across multiple MPI ranks in distributed simulation.
-        # To only record spikes from the local MPI rank, use arbor.spike_recording.local
+        # To only record spikes from the local MPI rank, use A.spike_recording.local
-        sim.record(arbor.spike_recording.all)
+        sim.record(A.spike_recording.all)

         # Run the simulation for 2000 ms with a time step of 0.025 ms
-        tSim = 2000
+        tSim = 2000 * U.ms
-        dt = 0.025
+        dt = 0.025 * U.ms
         sim.run(tSim, dt)

         # Print the spikes: time and source